 Communications

 The PMO should be capable of successfully delivering on strategic initiatives and achieving strategic results.
-For most companies, it begins with the realization that in addition to managing projects and methodology, the PMO must also manage resources that are shared across projects and help sustain operations.
+For most companies, reaching this capability begins with the realization that in addition to managing projects and methodology, the PMO must also manage resources that are shared across projects and help sustain operations.

-In order to clarify demand on available resources and define and enable prioritization, the PMO needs to be able to see the impact of sustaining operations, as well as on strategic projects, to understand total demands on resources, budgets, etc. This is impossible to achieve using a point tool like Microsoft Project Server.
+In order to clarify demand on available resources and define and enable prioritization, the PMO needs to be able to see the impact of sustaining operations on strategic projects.
+This way, the PMO can compare the results of supporting existing system environments to the results of implementing a new ERP system.
+Seeing the balance between strategic projects and continuing existing operational projects will help the PMO to understand the total demands on resources, budgets, and the like.
+This insight is impossible to achieve without using the combined metrics of an integrated resource pool connected to current projects, future projects and operational initiatives.
+Using a point tool like Microsoft Project Server allows this information to be readily available to the PMO.

-Key missing elements include resource management, which provides a full overall view of capacity for staffing projects and applications even at the earliest planning stages.
+As stated earlier, many organizations are missing key elements like resource management, which provides a full overall view of capacity for staffing projects and applications even at the earliest planning stages.
 Also absent is request management to help the PMO prioritize and align with enterprise goals when projects are coming from all directions.
 Finally, time and financial management tools are needed to ensure that budgets are met and projects delivered on schedule.

-The project manager wears many hats, pays attention to many areas and, most importantly, manages the project.
-In short, the PM embodies many elements that need to be coordinated and brought together as a single united effort to produce the prescribed deliverable.
-Like the glue holding the pieces of a model together, this skill is the glue that holds together the various functional and management elements of a project to form the project team.
-Keeping everyone together as a solid team is the greatest challenge facing a PM.
+The project manager wears many hats, pays attention to many areas, and, most important, manages the project.
+In short, the project manager embodies many elements that need to be coordinated and brought together as a single united effort to produce the prescribed deliverable.
+The skill to do this is the glue that holds together the various functional and management elements of a project to form the project team.
+Keeping everyone together as a solid team is the greatest challenge facing a project manager.

 The project manager has a diverse audience that spans multiple functional areas and management levels.
-This diversity requires the PM to invest time in developing a solid communications plan that will provide a continuous means of communication to the entire project team.
+This diversity requires the project manager to invest time in developing a solid communications plan that will provide a continuous means of communication to the entire project team.
 This diversity also requires the identification of information that is needed by the various project team members and knowledge about how to best communicate this information.
-An effective communications plan is an integral part of the overall project plan and a critical factor in the overall success of the project.
-Developing the communications plan must include the implementation project team, principal management and project stakeholders and address management of information, information content, communications skill and accuracy.
+An effective communications plan is an integral part of the overall project plan and a critical factor in overall project success.
+Developing the communications plan must include the implementation project team and principal management and project stakeholders, and must address management of information, information content, communications skill, and accuracy.
 These elements are the glue behind the communications plan.

 Information Management

 During the course of a project, a large amount of information is produced and received.
-Management of this information is the responsibility of the project manager as the “office of record” for all project information.
+Management of this information is the responsibility of the project manager and the PMO as the office of record for all project information.
 The communications plan addresses the policies and procedures to manage project information.
 A well-developed report matrix determines how project information is packaged and distributed.
-This matrix should identify the type of report (formal report, project status reviews, memos, etc.), the recipients, the frequency of reports and what action is expected from the recipients.
+This matrix should identify the type of report (formal report, project status reviews, memos, etc.), recipients, frequency of reports, and what action is expected from the recipients.
 The development of the report matrix must include any contract provisions regarding reports.

 Information Content